-- Started with 480 farmer trial in 2020 planting 4000 trees seedlings that were bought, 1.2 SROI (social return on investment), \$10 impact per adopter. - Grew to 21k in 2021, 180k trees planted, \$9 impact per adopter, 1.85 SROI, 30 nurseries - Began growing seedlings but the 30% germination rate was low, so set up a centralized nursery to understand what was going on. - In off season before 2022 did lots of testing to try to determine if they were planting at the right time of the year, tested different water treatments, etc. Also considered optional fruit trees. - 2022 40k farmers planning 752k trees, 72 nurseries - Germination rate improved from 30% to 81%, with some entrepreneurs significantly outperforming others. - Centralized nursery was not as important this year because the germination rate was higher.
+- History - Started with 480 farmer trial in 2020 plating 4000 trees seedling that were bought, 1.2 SROI, \$10 impact per adopter. - o Grew to 21k in 2021, 180k trees panted, \$9 impact per adopter, 1.85 SROI, 30 nurseries - Began growing seedlings but 30% germination rate was low, so setup a centralized nursery to understand what was going on. - In off season before 2022 did lots of testing to try to determine if they were planting at the right time of the year, tested different water treatments, etc. Also considered optional fruit trees. - o 2022 40k farmers planning 752k trees, 72 nurseries - Germination rate improved from 30% to 81%, some entrepreneurs significantly outperforming others. - Centralized nursery was not as important in this year because germination rate was higher.
 Also centralized nursery was not scalable.
-Still used for backfilling where excess needs exist. - Issue was that time required to invest in planting trees overlaps with the intensive time needed for growing core crops. - Demand dropped significantly from 13 seedlings for free distribution (40k) to 3 seedlings per farmer when they trialed a paid distribution (3k farmers). - Goal for 2023 is 96k farmers planting 2.4m trees, \$24 per adopter impact, 5.3 SROI, 160 nurseries - o Centralized nursery being used only for R&D, no longer as a supply source. - Adding parkia biglobosa (a.k.a African locust bean, a tree grown for its valuable edible pods) - Goal for 2024 is 206k farmers planting 5.4m trees
+Still used for backfilling where excess needs exist. - Issue was that time required to invest in planting trees overlaps with the intensive time needed for growing core crops. - Demand dropped significantly from 13 seedlings for free distribution (40k) to 3 seedlings per farmer when they trialed a paid distribution (3k farmers). - o Goal for 2023 is 96k farmers planting 2.4m trees, \$24 per adopter impact, 5.3 SROI, 160 nurseries - Centralized nursery being used only for R&D, no longer as a supply source. - Adding parkia biglobossa - o Goal for 204 is 206k farmers planting 5;4m trees